maslovakate/AWS-DE-Certification/README.md

 - **Amazon S3 Standard-Infrequent Access** (S3 Standard-IA)
   - 99.9% Availability;
-  - Use cases: Disaster Recovery, backups.
+ ` Use cases: Disaster Recovery, backups`.

 - **Amazon S3 One Zone-Infrequent Access** (S3 One Zone-IA)
   - High durability (99.999999999%) in a single AZ; data lost when AZ is destroyed;
   - 99.5% Availability;
-  - Use Cases: Storing secondary backup copies of on-premises data, or data you can recreate.
+`Use Cases: Storing secondary backup copies of on-premises data, or data you can recreate`.

 ## Amazon S3 Glacier Storage Classes
 - Low-cost object storage meant for archiving / backup;